CodeExplorer-23/Balaji-R/README.md

 ## Work Experience
 -
 - **AI Internship in Academor (June 2024 - July 2024)**
-   - Collaborated with a team to create report on application of AI for logistics.
+   - Collaborated with a team to create a report on the application of AI for warehousing, manufacturing, and mining industries, as well as the ethical limits of AI.

 ## 💬 Let's Connect
 <!--- [LinkedIn](https://www.linkedin.com/in/balaji-ramu-437b51290/)